simulamet-host/soccer-dashboard/README.md

 # Soccer Dashboard

-SoccerMon is the largest data set available today with both subjective and objective data.
-The data were collected and used by two professional teams during the 2020 and 2021 seasons in the Norwegian women's elite soccer league (“Toppserien”).
-The teams used the PmSys athlete monitoring system34 to log subjective parameters, including training load, wellness, sickness, and injuries after every session, in addition to wellness once a day and sickness and injuries whenever they occurred.
-Moreover, during the training sessions, the players used wearable tracking equipment (STATSports APEX) to monitor total distance, high-speed running distance, sprint distance, accelerations and decelerations, and peak speed.
+[SoccerMon](https://osf.io/uryz9/) is the largest elite soccer athlete health and performance monitoring dataset available today, including both subjective and objective metrics.
+The dataset was collected during 2020 and 2021 by two professional teams in the Norwegian women's elite soccer league (“Toppserien”) using the [PmSys athlete monitoring system](https://forzasys.com/pmSys.html).

-In total, the dataset contains 54,485 subjective reports and 10,075 objective measurement sessions and 6,248,770,794 GPS positions measured on the fields.
+Subjective data was collected in the context of _wellness_, _training load_, _game performance_, _injuries_, and _illnesses_, using the PmSys mobile app [PM Reporter Pro](https://play.google.com/store/apps/details?id=com.forzasys.pmsys&hl=en&gl=US&pli=1).
+Moreover, during training sessions and games, players used the wearable GPS performance tracking equipment [STATSports APEX](https://eu.shop.statsports.com/products/apex-athlete-series) to monitor objective metrics such as __[TODO: replace with raw metrics] total distance, high-speed running distance, sprint distance, accelerations and decelerations, and peak speed.[/TODO]__

-Here's how SoccerMon can play valuable role in developing better analytical models not only for sport, but also for other areas of subjective relationships, position information and time data.
+Overall, the SoccerMon dataset contains 54,485 subjective reports and 10,075 objective measurement sessions, with 6,248,770,794 GPS positions measured in the field.
+Initial experiments have shown how different subjective and objective parameters are correlated, and have demonstrated the potential benefits of AI-based athlete performance forecasting applications.
+SoccerMon can play a valuable role in developing better analytical models, not only for soccer but also for other sports where athlete mobility and subjective wellbeing provide important insights into performance.

 ## Requirements